deep-symbolic-mathematics/Multimodal-Math-Pretraining/README.md

 ## Using SNIP for Symbolic Regression
 To use SNIP for more complex tasks such as Symbolic Regression (uncovering symbolic math equations from data: numeric-to-symbolic generation task), check **[Multimodal-Symbolic-Regression](https://github.com/deep-symbolic-mathematics/Multimodal-Symbolic-Regression)** repository.

+### Final Results on SRBench
+Our experimental results of SNIP on SRBench datasets for symbolic regression are provided in the [srbench_results/](https://github.com/deep-symbolic-mathematics/Multimodal-Symbolic-Regression/tree/main/srbench_results) directory in the above repository.
+These results are shared to help the research community reproduce our paper's findings and serve as reference benchmarks.
+Each result file contains detailed performance metrics and experimental configurations used in our evaluations.

 ## Citation
 If you find the paper or the repo helpful, please cite it with